How to Find - Affordable Housing and Financial Help for Rent or Utilities

 |Description (Service)||This topic record explains different types of housing and how to apply, and is an index to other housing-related records in this database.

-* subsidized (rent-geared-to-income or below-market-rent) units, for people who meet low-income criteria
+* provides subsidized (rent-geared-to-income or below-market-rent) units, for people who meet low-income criteria

 * some also have market rent units, open to people of any income

-* some nonprofit housing communities are exclusively for seniors or people with disabilities, and some provide supportive services, such as meals, personal support, etc.
+* some are exclusively for seniors or people with disabilities, and some provide supportive services, such as meals, personal support, etc.

-* some nonprofit housing is owned by Halton Region government (what was formerly called public housing or Ontario Housing) and some is owned by other nonprofit organizations and charities
+* some is owned by Halton Region government (what was formerly called public housing or Ontario Housing) and some is owned by other nonprofit organizations and charities